clarkmcc/go-typescript/README.md

 # Goja Typescript Transpiler
 This package provides a simple interface using [github.com/dop251/goja](github.com/dop251/goja) under the hood to allow you to transpile Typescript to Javascript in Go.
 This package has no direct dependencies besides testing utilities and has a 95% test coverage rate.

+Feel free to contribute.
+This package is fresh and may experience some changes before it's first tagged release.

 ## Example
 For more examples, see the `examples/` directory of this repository
 ### Transpile Strings